|Date Posted:||Jul 2, 2019|

 Note: No in-person appointments or telephone calls will be entertained, unless you are required to have more information about this solicitation.

 I. MINIMUM QUALIFICATIONS REQUIRED FOR THIS POSITION

-a.
-Education: Bachelor’s degree in international relations, public administration, international development studies, medicine, public health, international disaster management, and/or emergency management is required.
+Education: Bachelor’s degree in Media Studies, Mass Communication, Public Relations, International Affairs, Public Service, Journalism, and/or Marketing is required.
 (Education requirement must be met at the time of application for the subject position).

-c.
-Language: Level IV (Fluent) speaking/reading of English language and Level IV (Fluent) speaking/reading of Dari or Pashto is required.
+Language: Level IV (fluent) speaking/reading English and Level IV (Fluent) speaking/reading of Dari and Pashtu required.
 (English language ability will be tested).